-From the data contained within Table 4.3 and Table 4.4, as well as Figure 4.1, the following can be deduced:
+From the data contained within Table 4.3, Table 4.4 and Figure 4.1, the following can be deduced:

-- The diversity, abundance and coverage of exotic species has decreased since the last survey (April 2011), which may be attributed to the recent maintenance along the majority of the drain; - Rainfall in the months preceding the 2012 survey was high, providing optimal conditions for weed growth (Section 4.5); and - The dominant family type recorded this year was different to previous years, with the Poaceae (grasses) providing the greatest number of exotic species.
-Species from the Poaceae family have pioneer characteristics and are generally the first species to grow back following a disturbance (e.g. maintenance activities).
-The recent maintenance along the drain would have reduced abundance and coverage as well as removed plant features that allow for species identification.
+- The diversity, abundance and coverage of exotic species has increased since the last survey (May, 2012), which may be attributed to the favourable weather conditions as outlined in Section 4.6.
+Furthermore, the 2012 maintenance schedule was undertaken shortly before the monitoring survey which included very low abundance records for that monitoring period.
+This was not the case for the recent May 2013 survey.
+Based on previous observations and knowledge of the exotic incursion within this area, Lucinda Drain does not appear to have undergone recent weed maintenance prior to the 2013 survey and as such higher abundance data was recorded for this monitoring year. - The dominant family type recorded this year was similar to last year's survey, with the Poaceae (grasses) providing the greatest number of exotic species.
+Species from the Poaceae family have pioneer characteristics and are generally the first species to grow back following a disturbance (e.g. maintenance activities and extreme weather conditions).